Raw (WWE brand)

 Raw is a brand of the American professional wrestling promotion WWE that was established on March 25, 2002.
 Brands are divisions of WWE's roster where wrestlers are assigned to perform on a weekly basis when a brand extension is in effect.
 Wrestlers assigned to Raw primarily appear on the brand's weekly television program, Monday Night Raw, which began in 1993, also referred to simply as Raw.
-It is one of WWE's two main brands, along with SmackDown, which was made in 2002 after absorbing the WCW.
-They are collectively referred to as WWE's main roster.
+It is one of WWE's two main brands, along with SmackDown, which were formed in 2002 after WWE absorbed WCW.
+Raw and SmackDown are collectively referred to as WWE's main roster.
 The brand extension was discontinued between August 2011 and July 2016.

 In addition to Raw's main television program, less-utilized wrestlers also appear on the brand's supplementary show, Main Event.
 Raw's wrestlers also perform on the branded and co-branded pay-per-view and livestreaming events and the quarterly Saturday Night's Main Event special.
+The brand's wrestlers also appears in their sister promotion, Lucha Libre AAA Worldwide (AAA), which WWE acquired in 2025.
 During the first brand split (2002–2011), Raw wrestlers also competed on the former supplementary show, Heat, and on ECW under a talent exchange program with the former ECW brand, while during the second brand split (2016–present), the brand's wrestlers have appeared in the interbrand Worlds Collide, Mixed Match Challenge, and annual Tribute to the Troops events.
 Additionally during the second split, Raw's cruiserweight wrestlers competed on 205 Live when WWE's revived cruiserweight division was exclusive to Raw from 2016 to 2018 before 205 Live became its own brand.